Search Delivery Network

 For Typesense Cloud SDN clusters provisioned after Jun 16, 2022,

-If you'd like to enable automatic re-routing for your existing SDN cluster provisioned before Jun 16, 2022, please reach out to us at support at typesense d0t org with your Cluster ID.
+If you'd like to enable automatic re-routing (server-side load-balancing) for your existing SDN cluster provisioned before Jun 16, 2022, you can do that by going to your Cluster Dashboard > Cluster Configuration > Modify and then enable "Load Balancing" and schedule the change.